daregula/smart-settle/README.md

 Welcome to Smart Settle, a web application used to identify the ideal living location within the United States based on your personal preferences and priorities.
 This a full-stack application developed using the MERN stack and styled using ChakraUI components.

-Explore the website using the credentials:
+Explore the website, or log in using the credentials:

 https://smart-settle-frontend.vercel.app/